smartcontractkit/documentation/docs/chainlink-nodes/best-security-practices.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "Security and Operation Best Practices"
+title: 'Security and Operation Best Practices'
-permalink: "docs/best-security-practices/"
+permalink: 'docs/best-security-practices/'
 ---

 The following information provides a set of security and operation best practices that node operators need to use at a minimum to enhance the security and reliability of their infrastructure.

 ## Restricting Access